mimingcui/mimingcui.github.io/_publications/2022-03-21-paper-title-number-2.md

 <a href='http://mimingcui.github.io/files/EvolAppl2022.pdf'>Download paper here</a>

-This paper is about the number 2.
-The number 3 is left for future work.
+This paper is about the genetic diversity and population structure of ALB populations in its native range.

 Recommended citation: Your Name, You.
 (2010).
 "Paper Title Number 2." <i>Journal 1</i>.
 1(2).